High-fidelity spatial mode transmission through a 1-km-long multimode fiber via vectorial time reversal

-Figure \ref{fig:QKD}(c) presents a practical QKD protocol with mode-division multiplexing.
-Each spatial mode can be used as an independent channel, with time-bin encoding\cite{islam2017provably, boaron2018secure, yin2016measurement}{} or continuous-variable encoding\cite{jouguet2013experimental, pirandola2015high, weedbrook2012gaussian}{} used to guarantee communication security within each channel.
-In particular, it has been previously demonstrated that a single SLM can be used to simultaneously generate and multiplex up to 105 spatial modes by using a densely encoded computer-generated hologram \cite{trichili2016optical}{}.
-To implement the $N$-mode-multiplexed QKD protocol, Bob first sequentially transmits $N$ spatial modes of interest to Alice through the fiber.
-Alice measures the corresponding vectorial speckles using a wavefront sensor (WFS), computes the densely encoded hologram, and then imprints the hologram onto her SLM.
-The WFS can be realized by either the off-axis holography presented in this work or alternative methods such as the commercial Shack-Hartmann WFS.
-Alice then prepares $N$ attenuated laser sources with high-speed time-bin encoding or continuous-variable encoding and illuminates the SLM with these $N$ beams incident at different angles.
-The horizontally polarized light and the vertically polarized light are split by a polarizing beamsplitter (PBS) and are incident at two separation locations on the SLM, which allows for generation of vectorial time reversal.
-Alice's SLM converts each of the $N$ incident beams into the phase conjugation of its corresponding measured vectorial speckle pattern, in addition to multiplexing all the modes to propagate in the same direction.
+\textbf{Proposed quantum communication protocol.} Figure \ref{fig:QKD}(c) presents a practical, scalable QKD protocol with mode-division multiplexing.
+Each spatial mode can be used as an independent channel, with time-bin encoding \cite{islam2017provably, boaron2018secure, yin2016measurement, jin2019genuine}{} or continuous-variable encoding \cite{jouguet2013experimental, pirandola2015high, weedbrook2012gaussian}{} used to guarantee communication security within each channel.
+This spatial-mode-multiplexed setup can also be used to implement high-dimensional encoding by transmitting one spatial mode at a time.
+The Laguerre-Gauss and Hermite-Gauss modes can be employed as mutually partially unbiased bases for high-dimensional encoding to guarantee security \cite{wang2020high}{}.
+In particular, it has been previously demonstrated that a single SLM can be used to simultaneously generate and multiplex 105 spatial modes by using a densely encoded computer-generated hologram \cite{trichili2016optical}{}.
+To implement the $N$-mode-multiplexed QKD protocol, Bob first sequentially transmits $N$ probe beams of interest to Alice through the fiber via spatial mode switching, which can be realized by an acousto-optic modulator with a mode switching rate up to 500~kHz \cite{braverman2020fast}{}.
+Alice measures the scrambled probe beams using a wavefront sensor (WFS), computes the densely encoded hologram, and then imprints the hologram onto her SLM.
+Although the densely encoded hologram has a low efficiency, this will not reduce the secure key rate of the attenuated-coherent-state-based QKD because strong loss is inherently necessary to attenuate a classical laser to the single-photon level.
+The WFS can be realized by either the off-axis holography presented in this work or alternative methods such as the commercial Shack-Hartmann WFS and the vectorial complex field direct measurement \cite{zhu2019single}{}.
+Alice then prepares $N$ attenuated signal beams with high-speed time-bin encoding or continuous-variable encoding and illuminates the SLM with these beams incident at different angles.
+These $N$ beams can be obtained by using a single laser with a 1-to-$N$ fiber beamsplitter.
+The loss induced by the beamsplitter at the transmitter's side is not a concern for attenuated-coherent-state-based QKD protocols.
+The horizontal and the vertical polarization components are split by a polarizing beamsplitter (PBS) and are incident at two separation locations on the SLM, which allows for generation of vectorial time reversal.
+Alice's SLM converts each of the $N$ incident beams into the phase conjugate of its corresponding scrambled probe beam, in addition to multiplexing all the modes to propagate in the same direction.
 The horizontal and vertical polarization components are recombined by another PBS and finally transmitted to Bob through the MMF.
-As a consequence, all channels can have a high-fidelity spatial profile at Bob's side, and Bob can use the well-developed Laguerre-Gauss or Hermite-Gauss mode sorter \cite{zhou2017sorting,zhou2018hermite, ruffato2018compact}{} to demultiplex the signals.
-To overcome environmental instability, Bob needs to periodically send spatial modes of interest to Alice, who updates the phase pattern on the SLM accordingly.
-The polarization degree of freedom can also be included to further increase the channel capacity.
-It should be noted that the signal transfer speed is determined by the QKD encoder, not the SLM refresh rate.
-We emphasize that an analogous protocol, to the best of our knowledge, cannot be realized in a straightforward manner by any alternative methods.
-Since a complete knowledge of the complex-valued transfer matrix is not needed, our method can be applied to unstabilized, long MMFs outside the laboratory, which is not possible by slow, conventional transfer matrix inversion.
-MIMO is not applicable to QKD because it requires a large number of photons for digital signal processing.
-Mode-group excitation only allows for a small number ($\approx 10$) of mode groups and is thus unable to fully utilize the channel capacity of the link.
-Thus, vectorial time reversal offers a uniquely practical approach towards mode-multiplexed quantum communication over realistic, unstable links.
+As a consequence, all channels can have a high-fidelity spatial profile at Bob's side, and Bob can use the well-developed Laguerre-Gauss or Hermite-Gauss mode sorter \cite{zhou2017sorting,zhou2018hermite, ruffato2018compact}{} to demultiplex the signal beams.